superluminal-jp/multi-source-file-combiner/README.md

 # Multi-Source File Combiner

-A flexible Python script that combines multiple files and folders into a single output file, supporting various programming languages and text formats.
+A flexible utility that combines multiple files and folders into a single output file, supporting various file types and customizable filtering options.
+This project provides both Python and Bash implementations for maximum flexibility.

 ## Overview

-The Multi-Source File Combiner is a powerful and flexible Python utility designed to streamline the process of combining multiple files and folders into a single, well-organized output file.
-This tool is particularly useful for developers, technical writers, and anyone working with multiple code or text files across various projects.
+The Multi-Source File Combiner is a powerful and versatile tool designed to streamline the process of combining multiple files and folders into a single, well-organized output file.
+This utility is particularly useful for developers, technical writers, and anyone working with multiple files across various projects.

 ### Key Features:

+- Multiple implementations: Choose between Python and Bash versions
 - Supports multiple input sources: Combine files from various locations and folders
 - Language-agnostic: Works with multiple programming languages and text formats
 - Customizable: Easily ignore specific files or folders and filter by file extensions